farvashani/oqtane.theme.newco/README.md

-# Oqtane Bootswatch Cerulean Theme
+# Oqtane Bootswatch NewCo Theme

 Oqtane allows developers to create themes which are rendered by the framework dynamically at run-time.

-This theme is based on Bootswatch Cerulean - https://bootswatch.com/cerulean/
+This theme is based on Boostrap